-- Must be enrolled in credit classes at WCC - Must have been in an eligible foster care placement supervised by the Department of Health and Human Services at age 14 or older.
+- Must be enrolled in credit classes at WCC - Must have been in an eligible foster care placement supervised by the Department of Health and Human Services at age 14 or older. - Must be enrolled at WCC or considered a perspective WCC Student

-Must be enrolled at WCC or considered a perspective WCC Student
+Excellent academics with strong occupational programs including advanced manufacturing, automotive, construction, digital media, health and information technology.
+Small class sizes and dedicated instructors all combine to give

-Highlights of majors, programs, departments, and activities: Excellent academics with strong occupational programs including advanced manufacturing, automotive, construction, digital media, health and information technology.
-Small class sizes and dedicated instructors all combine to give WCC students a high-quality education at an exceptional value.
+WCC students a high-quality education at an exceptional value.
 WCC has more than 100 programs providing a wealth of educational opportunities to pursue a degree, update job skills, or take a class for continuing education.